peterussell/peterussell.github.io_old/_posts/2015-09-17-moving-from-nunit-to-xunit.md

 The need to rapidly add features to the IWS meant I never quite 'found the time' to write unit tests (let's not even talk about integration or stress tests...).
-I knew it would require writing some new interfaces for the filesystem and database to allow some mock objects and that all seemed pretty daunting.
+I knew it would require writing new interfaces for the filesystem and database (at least) to allow mock objects.
+Daunting stuff.
 But now Lady Time (Lady Time?
-Is that a real thing?) has caught me and having fixed a few  I-already-fixed-that bugs it's time to go back and repay some technical debt.
+That's a thing, right?) has caught up to me, and having fixed a few  I-already-fixed-that bugs it's time to go back and repay that never-sleeping technical debt.

 As part of that I've moved from NUnit, which I've used for a long time in a number of projects, to it's newer incarnation: [xUnit][xunit].